JosePeanilla/CataMe-Backend/README.md

 - _id (String, unique): Unique identifier of the user.
 Provided automatically by MongoDB when creating the item.
 - full_name (String): User's full name.
 - email (String, unique): User's email address.
 Must not be repeated among the database.
+- password (String): User password.
+- isActive (Boolean): Indicates whether the user is active.
+Default is `true`.

 #### Wine bottles collection